Important Details Necessary for GST Invoice - GST Invoice Details

-Information required in a GST invoice
+Information Required in a GST Invoice

-Rule number 46 of the GST rules oversees the contents of an invoice which must be the following:
+Rule 46 of the GST rules oversees the contents of an invoice which must be the following:

 • The supplier’s name, address and GSTIN